montahdaya/Getting-and-Cleaning-Data-Project/Codebook.md

 #How run_analysis.R implements the above steps:

-#Require reshapre2 and data.table librareis.
+1.Require reshapre2 and data.table librareis.
-#Load both test and train data
+2.Load both test and train data
-#Load the features and activity labels.
+3.Load the features and activity labels.
-#Extract the mean and standard deviation column names and data.
+4.Extract the mean and standard deviation column names and data.
-#Process the data.
+5.Process the data.
 There are two parts processing test and train data respectively.
-#Merge data set.
+6.Merge data set.
-#Creating a new data set : tidy_data
+7.Creating a new data set : tidy_data

-#End !!
+End !!